What happens when Sammi the crazy artist lady offers to give the Kewl girls a "practical art lesson"?

 To the people with a red dot under their bottles - Opps - You just drove drunk and caused an accident.
 But don't worry, they didn't suffer.
 They were killed instantly.

-You have just won a $50 Taxi voucher, and you won't kill anyone on your drive home tonight.
+To the people with a white dot under their bottles - Congratulations - You have just won a $50 Taxi voucher, and you won't kill anyone on your drive home tonight.

 Finally, I asked people to remember how easy it is to make split second decisions without giving them much thought.